processone/rtb/README.md

 - **interval**: `non_neg_integer()`

   The option is used to set a timeout to wait before spawning the next connection.
-The timeout is in **milliseconds**.
+The value is in **milliseconds**.

 - **capacity**: `pos_integer()`

-  The total amount of connections to be spawned.
+  The total amount of connections to be spawned, starting from 1.

-- **servers**: `[uri()]`

-  This parameter is only mandatory for `mqtt` scenario.
-See next section for the detailed description of the parameter.

-### Optional parameters

 - **certfile**: `string()`

   A path to a certificate file.
 The file MUST contain both a full certficate chain and a private key in PEM format.

-This option is required in the case when your scenario is configured to utilize TLS connections.
+  The option is only mandatory in the case when your scenario is configured to utilize TLS connections.

 - **servers**: `[uri()]`